awsdocs/aws-single-sign-on-user-guide/doc_source/useraccess.md

    1. Review the selections you made, and then choose **Create**\.

-1. Follow the steps in [Assign user access](#assignusers) to assign the appropriate users and groups to the permission set that you just created\.
+1. Follow the steps in [Assign user access to AWS accounts](#assignusers) to assign the appropriate users and groups to the permission set that you just created\.

 1. Communicate the following to the assigned users: When they sign in to the AWS access portal and select the **AWS Account** icon, they must choose the appropriate role name to be authenticated with the permissions that you just delegated\.